sara-nl/spider4advisors/examples/apptainer-usage.md

 > **_Food for brain:_**
 >
 > * How is the software environment set up in the above script?
-> * Does it matter where the singularity image is located?
+> * Does it matter where the apptainer image is located?
 > * Can you install some new software in this container?

 ```